mildred/sqlemail.nim/README.md

   to ensure that the group cannot be hijacked.
 The seed userdata is there to generate unique group ids

-  TODO: add the ability to make the group public by linking it to a subject from the very beginning.
+  Groups can be private, unlisted or public.
+Guests can post to unlisted or public groups and their messages can have a default weight making them visible without mederatio nfrom the group.

-- group members: a group member linked to a user (globaly defined as their pod URL and their local user id within the pod).
-The user has a nickname within the group and if two members have the same nickname they are considered to be the same user (but with different accounts).
-The member also has a weight used in moderation algorithms.
+- group members: a group member has a local id for the scope of the group and an updatable nickname.
+It also has a weight defining the score of the articles posted.
+A member has a list of identities (pair of pod URL and local user id)

   TODO: add a boolean to tell if the member allows the group to be considered public.
 If all members agree with that then the group is made public with the